RLemess/Rlemess/README.md

 <!-- Presentation -->
 <p>
   Hi 👋, I'm Rafael!
-A passionate technology student from Brazil, who has a passion for leading people passionat.
+A technology enthusiast who constantly seeks new learning.

   - 🌱 I am currently studying Systems Analysis and Development.
 And my first contact in the market was with a company called Keepins from São Paulo, SP.